 I shall not delay the House much.
 I want to focus on just one area.
 Many hon.
 Members have focused on financial recovery, which is entirely appropriate.
 To assist constituents and improve the perception of the bailiff industry, I want to talk about repossessions.

-A landlord can for any reason apply to a county court to seek a possession order.
-It usually happens when a tenant has broken the terms of the lease.
+A landlord can, for any reason, apply to a county court to seek a possession order.
+That usually happens when a tenant has broken the terms of the lease.
 Subject to the decision of the court, the tenant will be given 14 or 28 days to vacate the property or, in exceptional hardship, the judge can allow them 42 days to leave.
 Such an order is presented and communicated to the tenant so that they are aware of it.
 Many people then decide to see the council, but local authorities tell people to remain in the property until they are physically kicked out.

 On occasion, landlords can apply to the High Court to seek an immediate possession order and enforcement by a High Court enforcement officer.
 That requires no notice.
 An officer will turn up at someone’s house and tell them to pack the possessions that they need for the next few days.
 They will give them an hour to leave, and they can collect their property at an arranged date later.
-Imagine the hardship and distress that it causes someone when they are told they must leave the house immediately and that they can then take the paperwork to the council who will rehouse them.
+Imagine the hardship and distress that it causes someone when they are told they must leave the house immediately and that they can then take the paperwork to the council, which will rehouse them.

 Will the Minister consider speaking to her colleagues in the Ministry of Housing, Communities and Local Government about the rehousing of people who have received possession notices, so that they do not have to go through that traumatic experience—particularly if they are elderly or vulnerable, or have children?